 470.621 - Implementing Democracy: Public Action, Policy Tools, and Outcomes

-(formerly Public Policy and Participatory Government) This course will focus on the connection between democracy and public action and its impact on policymaking.
+(Formerly Public Policy and Participatory Government) This course will focus on the connection between democracy and public action and its impact on policymaking.
 The drive for more openness and transparency in government continues and is part of a set of relatively new policy tools primarily used as alternatives to regulation.
-Evaluating the choice and effectiveness of these policy instruments, and others such as disclosure, will allow students to identify and examine the criteria of "good governance."
+Evaluating the choice and effectiveness of these policy instruments and others, such as disclosure, will allow students to identify and examine the criteria of ”good governance.”
 The role of the public in the policymaking process and the new kinds of participation possible in the technological age are examined as well.
-Case studies of policy areas such as healthcare, food safety, and environmental protection help to assess what more public involvement means for the policy process.
+Case studies of policy areas, such as health care, food safety, and environmental protection, help to assess what more public involvement means for the policy process.

 470.622 - Money and Politics